AxonFramework/extension-unique-constraint/README.md

 The check will only execute if the field changed during command execution.

 ## Warnings
+The extension comes with two warnings that should be kept in mind when using it.

 > :warning: Having constraints **can** be a symptom of bad aggregate design.
 Unique values are best kept as aggregate identifiers since their uniqueness is guaranteed.
 However, sometimes this can be useful when the identity of an object remains the same despite the unique field being changed.